Major Facts about Fela Kuti (1938-1997)

 His songs were known for being very long in length, with some reaching up to 30 minutes.
 Often times, the song comprised two parts – the instrumental part and the vocals part.

-Even though trumpet was his favorite instrument, he also played saxophone, keyboards, electric guitar and drum.
+Even though trumpet was his favorite instrument, he also played saxophone, keyboard, electric guitar and drum.

 Historians state that one of the reasons why Fela Kuti’s songs failed to make huge waves in the United States was because he did not perform songs again after recording them.
-Another thing that affected his popularity was his extremely long songs.
+Another thing that affected his popularity might have been his extremely long songs.